HunterLarco/MSBeats/client/README.md

 In this project there is support for writing ES6.
 All your JS will be transpiled to work on the browser.
 Put your files in `src/js`, the result will be in `public/dist/js`.

+## SCSS variable city blocks naming

+City blocks naming is used for variables such as `$font-size-100`.
+Where the number 100 represents the default in the scale.